denzi-gh/ntr-hr-plus/README.md

 ### Improve performance on New 3DS to be closer to New 2DS

 QTM disable option in the NTR-HR menu can be used to increase Remote Play performance (max frame-rate) for New 3DS by around 10%~15%, making it closer to New 2DS.
 This should have no effect on gameplay.
-This will also **NOT** fix lag due to WiFi environment.
+This will **NOT** fix lag due to WiFi environment.
+It only give more CPU time for Remote Play on your 3DS, while lag is mostly due to WiFi setup.

 ## License